 We support our denomination's college ministry, known as Reformed University Fellowship (RUF).
 RUF seeks to proclaim the good news of Jesus Christ, moving students to consider the inextricable connection between belief and behavior, both during the college years and life after college.
 Though affiliated with the Presbyterian Church in America, RUF welcomes students of any religious background (and no background at all).
 All students are welcome, whether convinced or unconvinced of the claims of Christianity.

-In particular, we support the efforts of RUF at the University of Missouri - Columbia where Rev. Ross Dixon is the Campus Minister.
-He and his wife, Jenny, have served in this capacity since 2003.
+In particular, we support the efforts of RUF at the University of Missouri - Columbia where Nick McDonald is the Campus Minister.
+He and his wife, Brenna, are in their second year with the ministry.
 For more information, please visit the Mizzou RUF website.

 Missionaries Around the World